-2. Schools' Fitness to Practise Committees
+3. Schools' Fitness to Practise Committees

-- (1) Each School in which fitness to practise matters can normally arise should - (a) formulate a policy relating to such matters, and - (b) constitute a Fitness to Practise Committee, and all references in this Schedule to "the Committee" shall be to the Fitness to Practise Committee of the relevant School. - (2) In each such School, the Committee shall be constituted in accordance with the provisions laid down from time to time by the School. - (3) Anyone who has concerns regarding a student's fitness to practise may raise such concerns with an appropriate person, who shall decide whether such concerns should be referred to the Committee; for the purposes of this Schedule, the appropriate person shall be the Junior Dean, or the Head of the relevant Discipline, or the Head of the relevant School. - (4) Where a student's behaviour threatens the well-being of others (including patients, students or staff), the Head of the relevant Discipline or School or other appropriate member of the work-based placement staff - (a) may suspend the student from a placement with immediate effect, and
+- (1) Anyone who has concerns regarding a student's fitness to practise may raise such concerns with an appropriate person, who shall decide whether such concerns should be referred to the School Committee; for the purposes of this Schedule, the appropriate person shall be the Junior Dean, the Student Capacity Advisory Group, the Head of the relevant Discipline, or the Head of the relevant School. - (2) The School Committee shall determine its own procedures and shall perform its functions with due enquiry. - (3) Where a student's behaviour threatens the well-being of others (including patients, students or staff), the Head of the relevant

+Discipline or School or other appropriate member of the work-based placement staff

-- (b) shall immediately refer the matter, either to the Committee, or to the Dean of Students for a determination pursuant to section 2(4) of Schedule 1 on the Committee on Student Conduct and Capacity of whether any aspect of the matter should be dealt with pursuant to any other Schedule. - (5) The Committee shall determine its own procedures and shall perform its functions with due enquiry.
+- (a) may suspend the student from a placement with immediate effect, and - (b) shall immediately refer the matter, either to the School Committee, or to the Dean of Students to seek advice from the Student Capacity Advisory Group pursuant to section 1(3) of Schedule 1 on Decision Making Bodies, as to of whether any aspect of the matter should be dealt with pursuant to any other Schedule.

-3. Decisions of the Committee
+4. Decisions of the School Committee

-- (1) Where the Committee decides that concerns relating to a student's fitness to practise are well founded, it may take any of the following actions: - (a) caution the student in relation to the matter; - (b) recommend that the student be required to undergo testing in respect of suspected drug or alcohol mis-use; - (c) recommend that the student be required to undergo a medical examination or assessment, which may include psychiatric assessment: - (d) recommend that the student withdraw from College; - (e) recommend that the student be suspended from College; - (f) following consultation with the Senior Lecturer (in the case of undergraduate students) or the Dean of Graduate Studies (in the case of postgraduate students), require the student to complete such academic exercise, including a placement, as shall be prescribed by the Committee; or - (g) refer the matter or any aspect thereof to the Dean of Students to be dealt with pursuant to any other Schedule to this Chapter. - (2) (a) In the case of undergraduate students, recommendations pursuant to sub-section (1)(b)-(e) shall be made to the Senior Lecturer. - (b) In the case of postgraduate students, recommendations pursuant to sub-section (1)(b)-(e) shall be made to the Dean of Graduate Studies. - (c) Such recommendations shall not take effect until they are approved by the Senior Lecturer or the Dean of Graduate Studies, as the case may be.
+- (1) Where the School Committee decides that concerns relating to a student's fitness to practise are well founded, it may take any of the following actions: - (a) caution the student in relation to the matter; - (b) recommend that the student be required to undergo testing in respect of suspected drug or alcohol mis-use; - (c) recommend that the student be required to undergo a medical examination or assessment, which may include psychiatric assessment; - (d) recommend that the student withdraw from College; - (e) recommend that the student be suspended from College; - (f) where none of the actions listed in (b) to (e) are considered to be appropriate to the particular matter under consideration, recommend another appropriate action; - (g) following consultation with the Senior Lecturer (in the case of undergraduate students) or the Dean of Graduate Studies (in the case of postgraduate students), require the student to complete such academic exercise, including a placement, as shall be prescribed by the Committee; or - (h) refer the matter or any aspect thereof to the Dean of Students to be dealt with pursuant to any other Schedule to this Chapter. - (2) (a) In the case of undergraduate students, recommendations pursuant to sub-section (1)(b)-(f) shall be made to the Senior Lecturer. - (b) In the case of postgraduate students, recommendations pursuant to sub-section (1)(b)-(f) shall be made to the Dean of Graduate Studies. - (c) Such recommendations shall not take effect until they are approved by the Senior Lecturer or the Dean of Graduate Studies, as the case may be.